-(1) A school is required to have a library.

-(2) The main function of a library is to support studies under the curriculum of the school, develop students' individual learning and information acquisition skills and their interest in reading through preservation of printed materials, audiovisual data media and other data media and through making these available.

-(3) Based on the purpose of use, libraries are divided into the main collection and the educational literature collection.

-(4) The minister responsible for the field establishes the bases of the work organisation of school libraries.
+- (1) A school is required to have a library. - (2) The main function of a library is to support studies under the curriculum of the school, develop students' individual learning and information acquisition skills and their interest in reading through preservation of printed materials, audiovisual data media and other data media and through making these available. - (3) Based on the purpose of use, libraries are divided into the main collection and the educational literature collection. - (4) The minister in charge of the policy sector establishes the bases of the work organisation of school libraries.